 Time-based rebalancing refers to balancing portfolios at specific intervals based on status, as revealed through regular monitoring.
 Though it is an effective means of determining ways to rebalance, overdoing the same could hamper the returns.
 Thus, time-based rebalancing must be done carefully.

 The threshold-based portfolio enables investors to reallocate asset classes to have a mixed or diverse portfolio.
 This, in turn, ensures individuals adopting the strategy reap maximum profits as they do not have to depend on a single investment.
 Instead, they can have diversified portfolios for profits and risk control.

 The risk-based rebalancing lets investors rebalance portfolios if they realize the risks would increase.
 In short, they can choose to diversify their investments to tackle the losses wisely.
 Learning these practices makes investors understand the portfolio rebalancing meaning better.

 Let us consider the following portfolio rebalancing example to understand the concept better:

 A Mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc manager pools in $10m from individual investors, and diversifies the risk in the portfolio by investing 50% in equity and 50% in bonds.
 The manager also diversifies risks further across different sectors in the percentage below.

 |Oil and Gas||15%|

-This has been a guide to what is a Portfolio Rebalancing and its Definition.
-Here we discuss how to rebalance a portfolio along with the example, advantages, and disadvantages.
+This has been a guide to What is Portfolio Rebalancing & its meaning.
+Here, we explain how it works with its pros and cons, taxation, and best practices.
 You can learn more about Asset Management from the following articles –